PistachioPony/gamesparks-docs/MARKDOWN/SDK Center/Android.md

 ```

-If you try to build you application at this point you will receive an error regarding an image clash.
+If you try to build your application at this point, you'll receive an error regarding an image clash.

 *4.* In the application block in the manifest add: